 .

-Seely Primary and Nursery School ordered our QLA Results and used it to look at trends across KS2 and then further down the school.
-By utilising the analysis given, they saw a rise in their results across each of the different subjects in the KS2 SATs and this was also reflected in their next Ofsted Inspection.
+In December 2016, Seely Primary and Nursery School was graded by Ofsted as “Requires Improvement”.
+By utilising the analysis provided through our QLA Results, they saw a rise in their results across each of the different subjects in the KS2 SATs and this was also reflected in their next Ofsted Inspection which rose three years later to Good.

 In 2016, our reading EXP was 54%.
 In 2017, it was 68% and in 2018, it was 79%.
 All down to QLA.